 In this paper, a novel low-power design technique is proposed to minimize the standby leakage power in nanoscale CMOS very large scale integration (VLSI) systems by generating the adaptive optimal reverse body-bias voltage.
 The adaptive optimal body-bias voltage is generated from the proposed leakage monitoring circuit, which compares the subthreshold current (ISUB) and the band-to-band tunneling (BTBT) current (IBTBT).
 The proposed circuit was simulated in HSPICE using 32-nm bulk CMOS technology and evaluated using ISCAS85 benchmark circuits at different operating temperatures (ranging from 25°C to 100°C).
 Analysis of the results shows a maximum of 551 and 1491 times leakage power reduction at 25°C and 100°C, respectively, on a circuit with 546 gates.
 The proposed approach demonstrates that the optimal body bias reduces a considerable amount of standby leakage power dissipation in nanoscale CMOS integrated circuits.
 In this approach, the temperature and supply voltage variations are compensated by the proposed feedback loop.

-H. Jeon et al., "Standby Leakage Power Reduction Technique for Nanoscale CMOS VLSI Systems," IEEE Transaction on Instrumentation and Measurement, Institute of Electrical and Electronics Engineers (IEEE), May 2010.
+H. Jeon et al., "Standby Leakage Power Reduction Technique for Nanoscale CMOS VLSI Systems," IEEE Transactions on Instrumentation and Measurement, vol. 59, no. 5, pp. 1127 - 1133, Institute of Electrical and Electronics Engineers (IEEE), May 2010.

 Electrical and Computer Engineering